 - A larger percentage of local workers employed as Managers (16.6% compared to 12.1%)

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (11.1% compared to 13.7%)

-The largest changes in the jobs held by the in the Southern Downs Regional Council workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Southern Downs Regional Council between 2011 and 2016 were those employed as:

 - Managers (-194 local workers)

 - Machinery Operators And Drivers (-137 local workers)